elastest/elastest-device-emulator-service/docs/dev-docs.md

 ###Docker images:
 The following docker images are currently used in order to make the EDS work successfully:
- - elastest/eds-frontend: a service used as a GUI or frontend inorder to show all the sensors data in a graph view formate as well as has capability to actuate sesor and actuator
+ - elastest/eds-frontend: a service used as a GUI or frontend inorder to show all the sensors data in a graph view formate as well as has capability to actuate sesor and actuator.
+The image associated to this is accessible [here](https://hub.docker.com/r/elastest/eds-frontend/)
  - elastest/eds-api: a service contain restfull api that communicate with the elastest component.
 This service is based on OpenAPI specification.
  - elastest/eds-memsipe: a service with uses accelometers data such as x,y and z axes